joelouthan/Theologicus/src/confession-1689/1689-1-7-the-clarity-of-scripture-for-salvation.md

----
-title: "1689 Baptist Confession of Faith, Chapter 1.7 The Clarity of Holy Scripture for Salvation"
+# 1689 Baptist Confession of Faith, Chapter 1.7 The Clarity of Holy Scripture for Salvation"
-author: Joseph Louthan
-publishDate: 2022-10-26
-categories:
-  - Confessions
-tags:
-  - "1689"
-series:
-  - "1689.1 Of the Holy Scriptures"
-  - "1689 Baptist Confession of Faith"
-cover:
-  image: '/images/banners/1689.png'
-tocopen: true
-css: "prayers"
-draft: false

-description: "We assume that we are mature and that can we demystified the mysteries of God.
-I am not saying don't study.
-Do study.
-But do so with your brothers and sisters.
-Dig deep into the salvation of God and his great grace and mercy and love for us."

----

 ## The Text

 >Luke 23:32–43 (CSB)